-Soliris and Ultomiris are is proven for the treatment of atypical Hemolytic Uremic Syndrome (aHUS).

-Soliris and Ultomiris areis medically necessary when all of the following criteria are met:
+Soliris and Ultomiris are proven and medically necessary for the treatment of atypical Hemolytic Uremic Syndrome (aHUS) when all of the following criteria are met:

-• Initial Therapy:

-- Documentation supporting the diagnosis of aHUS by ruling out both of the following: - Shiga toxin E. coli-related hemolytic uremic syndrome (STEC-HUS); - Thrombotic thrombocytopenia purpura (TTP) (e.g., rule out ADAMTS13 deficiency)and - Laboratory results, signs, and/or symptoms attributed to aHUS (e.g., thrombocytopenia, microangiopathic hemolysis, thrombotic microangiopathy, acute renal failure, etc.); and - Patient is treatment naive with both Soliris and Ultomiris; and - Soliris or Ultomiris are dosed according to the US FDA labeled dosing for Soliris is initiated and titrated according to the US FDA labeled dosing for aHUS; up to a maximum of 1200 mg every 2 weeks; and - Prescribed by, or in consultation with, a hematologist or nephrologist; and - Initial authorization will be for no more than 6 months.
+- Initial Therapy: - Documentation supporting the diagnosis of aHUS by ruling out both of the following: - Shiga toxin E. coli related hemolytic uremic syndrome (STEC-HUS) - Thrombotic thrombocytopenia purpura (TTP) (e.g., rule out ADAMTS13 deficiency); and - Laboratory results, signs, and/or symptoms attributed to aHUS (e.g., thrombocytopenia, microangiopathic hemolysis, thrombotic microangiopathy, acute renal failure, etc.); and - Patient is treatment naïve with both Soliris and Ultomiris; and - Soliris or Ultomiris are dosed according to the U.S. FDA labeled dosing for aHUS; and - Prescribed by, or in consultation with, a hematologist or nephrologist; and - Initial authorization will be for no more than 6 months - Continuation of Therapy: - Patient has previously been treated with Soliris or Ultomiris; and - Documentation demonstrating a positive clinical response from baseline (e.g., reduction of plasma exchanges, reduction of dialysis, increased platelet count, reduction of hemolysis); and - Soliris or Ultomiris are dosed according to the U.S. FDA labeled dosing for aHUS; and